CameronDunning/tinyapp/README.md

 # TinyApp Project

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+Users can register, log in, and add urls that they wish to be shortened and then review a list of all the ursl that they have added.
+Clicking the links will bring users to the associated website.
+To allow anyone to use the shortened url, use /u/[shortened url]

 ## Final Product